A Unique International Preschool with High Quality Childcare and Education

 At the same time, while being mindful of their goals and objectives, teachers work hard every day to conduct classes flexibly to meet the interests of the children.
 It's true that children may naturally pick up English skills by being in an English environment, but they'll achieve higher proficiency if they have educators who can provide appropriate support.

 Some children are new to English so we try to create a fun and natural environment, so they won’t be overly stressed.

 For children, their degree of English language acquisition depends greatly on how much, how often and for how long they are immersed in English.

-CGK doesn't offer courses of 2 - 3 day-a-week, rather, only 5 day-a-week, partly to avoid large gaps in the students' English comprehension and communication skills.
+CGK doesn't offer courses of 2 - 3 day-a-week, rather, only 5 day-a-week (only 2 year olds can choose from 2-5 days per week), partly to avoid large gaps in the students' English comprehension and communication skills.
 The main reason however, is to provide the necessary amount of exposure to English for early childhood bilingual education, and for the smooth implementation of a curriculum that encourages various forms of learning and awareness that go beyond language alone.

 Differences from Learning at Short Lessons after School

 At CGK, students learn English through real life, both in and out of school, unlike the limited time and activities of after-school lessons.
 We not only 'learn in' English, but also 'live in' English.

 Flexible delivery of English education based on the educational curriculum, and English language support in real-life situations allows for a wide range of areas to learn English.
 The curriculum is flexible and can change according to the children's interests, so that the students can learn English through immersion, allowing them to learn naturally while having fun.

 Studies show that if a child starts learning a language from early childhood but the mother tongue is neglected too much, both their first language and the second will end up incomplete and the child will lack the skills necessary to think logically in the future.